gamalon/botkit-middleware-gamalon/readme.md

 ## Tests

 To run test use `npm test`.
-You must have your access token and tree id in the `.env` file.
+You must have your client id, client secret, and tree id in the `.env` file.

 ## Using the middleware